yjcho321/CodePath8/README.md

   - GIF Walkthrough:![](idor.gif)
   - Steps to recreate:
     - send HTTP GET request to ```salesperson.php``` with the ```id``` parameter as 10, 11, 12, and 13
-    - notice that the profiles for the ```id``` value are accessible without logging in
+    - notice that the non-public profiles for the ```id``` value are accessible in the public webpage
-    - repeat the process on the other two versions of the webpage, Green and Blue
+    - repeat the process on the other two versions of the webpages, Green and Blue
-    - notice that the profiles are now restricted and cannot be accessed
+    - notice that the profiles are now restricted and is redirected to ```/public/territories.php``` page
+  - Developer mistake:
+    - failed to check whether the profile corresponding to the requested ```id``` is public or not when accessed from the public webpage

 ### Vulnerability #2: **Cross-Site Request Forgery (CSRF)**
  - Summary: